Longlisted for the 2020 Andrew Carnegie Medals for Excellence

 Holly George-Warren is a two-time Grammy nominee and the award-winning author of sixteen books, including the New York Times bestseller The Road to Woodstock (with Michael Lang) and the biographies Janis: Her Life and Music, A Man Called Destruction: The Life and Music of Alex Chilton, and Public Cowboy No. 1: The Life and Times of Gene Autry.
 She has written for a variety of publications, including Rolling Stone, The New York Times, The Village Voice, and Entertainment Weekly.
 George-Warren teaches at the State University of New York in New Paltz.

 “I’ve been waiting for the right person to write the definitive biography of Janis Joplin!
 All fans should be grateful it’s finally here.
 Janis lives and breathes freedom and soul, and Holly George-Warren captures that spirit perfectly.” — Rosanne Cash, four-time Grammy Award winner

 “By far and away the most comprehensive and best-researched Joplin biography.
-George-Warren constructs the “real” Joplin by building her life through letters, diaries, and countless interviews with associates.
 It’s an extraordinary life, set to a legendary rock death arc, but the triumph of Janis is that George-Warren understands that the evolution of Joplin’s artistry is what matters most.
 Janis blossoms as she finds her voice onstage, and her act becomes something of great beauty.
 So too does George-Warren’s book.” — Charles R. Cross, New York Times bestselling author of Room Full of Mirrors: A Biography of Jimi Hendrix

 “Impressive...
 Like Joplin herself, Janis delivers the most thrilling sort of pathos.” — Texas Observer